idvorkin/idvorkin.github.io/_posts/2017-11-16-understandingtechcompensation.md

 The industry range for offers is higher because 1) you don't want to lose a good candidate due to a higher competing offer 2) you tend to hire people who are already well experienced in the band.
 3) As a result of the high level of experience, you can be optimistic that person will be promoted shortly, and if they don't the extra compensation will be corrected by the 4 year cliff.

 You hire people who tend to be high in the band because it ensures they'll be successful.
 Changing companies has significant head winds (new culture, new tech, new process, no network).
-If someone is at the bottom of the band when they interivew, they tend to be downlevelled to avoid them failing at the higher level.
+If someone is at the bottom of the band when they interview, they tend to be downlevelled to avoid them failing at the higher level.

 ### What is the four year cliff?